JekelyLab/Platynereis_3D_connectome_2024/README.md

 - [:file_folder: text](Manuscript.qmd): Quarto source document for
   manuscript.
 Includes text, references and inserts the latest version of the figures from the /Figures folder.
-There is also a rendered html version, `Manuscript.html`, suitable for reading.
+The quarto file can be rendered into an html or pdf file in RStudio with all figures inserted, suitable for reading.
+For this, you need to download the repository, as explained below.

 - [:file_folder: data](/data): Data used in the analysis.